 You may contact the school or health care provider directly to get school, medical, and dental records (including report cards, notices of parent/teacher conferences, health notices, prescription information, and so on).
 Wisconsin statute 767.41(7) requires schools and health care professionals to give you this information.
 You may want to provide a self-addressed, stamped envelope to make it easier for the school or clinic to send you copies of records.
 You may need to pay a fee for copies.

 First, check your court order.
 Does it state specific times the children are to be with you?
 If it does, you may want to remind the other parent of this order and give the other parent a copy of the order.

 If the order states no specific placement times, you may want to ask the court to change the order.
+You would file a Notice of Motion and Motion to Change Physical Placement.
 The court could add specific times and thus clarify your right to see your children.

 If the other parent still won’t let you have the children during your placement times, you may ask the court for help in enforcing the order.
 You would file a “petition to enforce physical placement orders” or a “motion and affidavit for contempt.”

 Parents can get in legal trouble if they do not follow the court order.
 The court can provide make-up time, and order the losing party to pay the other party’s attorney fees.
 If the court finds a party in contempt, the court then makes orders which can include fines, jail time, or anything else the court deems appropriate.